GiridharRNair/YourDailyRundownBackend/README.md

 ### `main.py`
 `main.py` is the main Flask application responsible for handling user registration, validation, and unsubscription.
 It utilizes Flask to create API endpoints and interacts with a MongoDB database to store user information.
 Here's an overview of its API endpoints:

-* `/register_user`: This endpoint registers a new user by extracting user data from the request JSON.
-It inserts the user's information into the MongoDB database and sends an email notification to validate the user's email.
-If the user's email exists in the database, the user's preferences will be updated from the request JSON and an email notification will be sent regarding the changes.
+* `/register_user`: Registers a new user based on JSON data, inserts their information into a MongoDB database, and sends an email for email validation.

+* `/update_user_preferences`: Allows existing users to update their preferences using JSON data, updating their information in the database and sending a confirmation email.

+* `/<uuid>/get_user_categories`: Retrieves user information, including first name, last name, and categories, for a validated user based on their UUID.

-* `/<email>/validate`: This endpoint handles the email validation process for a user with the provided email address.
-It updates the user's validation status in the database, sends a greeting email to the user, and renders a validation success confirmation page.
+* `/<uuid>/validate`: Validates a user's email address, updates their validation status, sends a welcome email, and renders a validation success confirmation page.

-* `/<email>/unsubscribe`: This endpoint handles the unsubscribe process for a user with the provided email address.
-It deletes the user's information from the MongoDB database and renders an unsubscribe confirmation page.
+* `/unsubscribe`: Unsubscribes users from email notifications, sends their feedback to the developer, and confirms the unsubscription via email.

 ### `news_summarizer.py`
 `news_summarizer.py` is responsible for summarizing, using Google's PaLM AI, news articles from various categories sourced from the New York Times API, scraped using [News-Please](https://github.com/fhamborg/news-please).